The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 \section{Discussion}

-As argued by previous studies, e.g. \cite{parra2007}, we expect a large ($\sim4$\,yr$^{-1}$) rate of supernovae in Arp\,220, of which only the most radio luminous objects are bright enough to be observed.
-Detailed studies of the radio emission from these radio luminous SNe in Arp\,220 may allow us to constrain the properties of their CSM, and thus e.g. the mass loss histories of the progenitor stars.
+As argued by previous studies, for example \cite{parra2007}, we expect a large ($\sim4$\,yr$^{-1}$) rate of supernovae in Arp\,220, of which only the most radio luminous objects are bright enough to be detected.
+Detailed studies of the radio emission from these radio luminous SNe in Arp\,220 may allow us to constrain the properties of their CSM, and thus for example the mass loss histories of the progenitor stars.
 However, a detailed discussion of the evolution of each individual object is currently very challenging, given the complexity of SN evolution and the limited time range sampled by the observations at wavelengths shorter than 18\,cm, and is therefore deferred to a future paper.
 In this section we discuss the radio emission following SN explosions, focusing on general properties of the population of compact sources.